In the Seventies and Eighties

 In 1970 Charles was 62 and in the quite enviable position of being able to devote all his time to doing what he loved - and make good money too.

 The business was still located in the basement of the family home.
 Both children had moved out by now.
 With the loss of income from MacFadden-Bartel, the company began to maintain the Terwilliger home and household expenses.
 Charles' wife Roberta had always been the family bookkeeper and every month a check was taken upstairs.

 Colleagues had already dubbed him "Mr. 400-Day Clock".
-I always saw him as "The only fish in a small puddle"
+I always saw him as "The only fish in a small (but expanding) puddle"

 The Charles Terwilliger Silent Auctions